Peak fall foliage aerial view in Hocking Hills Ohio in October

 Most years, October 12–25 is your window.
 Sugar maples go crimson first, followed by birches and oaks going gold.
 The high ridges — Conkle’s Hollow, Cantwell Cliffs — turn first.
 The shaded gorges at Old Man’s Cave hold their green a week or two longer, which means the deeper you go into the gorge, the more color contrast you get.

 Warm sunny days followed by cold nights produce the best reds.
 A drought year or a warm October can dull the display or cause early leaf drop.
 Late September gives you a preview; by early November it’s mostly bare.
+For a full week-by-week breakdown of ridge vs. gorge timing, see our Hocking Hills fall foliage guide.

 Old Man’s Cave in October